-- 1. March 27, 2020, through July 31, 2020 Note: Properties that received a CSP for this period may not submit an additional request for the same time frame.
-Owners who were unable to meet the initial due date of August 5, 2020, or who submitted a request but were denied due to an incorrect signature or an incomplete data field on form HUD 52671-E may resubmit for this operating period. - 2.
-August 1, 2020, through November 30, 2020.
+Note: Properties that received a CSP of any amount for the first or second operating period may not submit an additional request for the same time frame.
+Owners who were unable to meet the initial August and/or December 2020 due dates, or who submitted a request but were denied due to an incorrect signature or an incomplete data field on form HUD-52671-E, may submit for the prior operating period(s).